casparderksen/docker-wildfly/README.md

 See [base-env.sh](docker-wildfly/bin/base-env.sh) for defaults.

-When running the container, all environment variables of the form `WILDFLY_*_PASSWORD` are stored as aliases in a credential store.
+When running the container, all environment variables of the form `WILDFLY_*_PASSWORD` are stored as aliases in an Elytron credential store.
 The `WILDFLY_` prefix is stripped, the name is converted to lower case, and underscores are replaced with dashes.
 For example, `WILDFLY_DATASOURCE_PASSWORD` results in alias `datasource-password`.

 ## Ports